Cancer Medicines

 Many patients who are diagnosed with cancer will require some treatment with cancer drugs.
 Treatment with cancer drugs is usually led by a doctor known as a medical oncologist.
 In the case of cancers of the blood and lymph systems, treatment will usually be led by a doctor who is a haematologist or haemato-oncologist.
 The information provided here applies similarly to patients with blood and lymph cancers as well as those with other types of cancer.

-Approximately 33,000 patients receive active treatment with cancer drugs each year, both oral drugs delivered in the community and delivered by injection in hospital settings.
-It is estimated that the number of patients receiving active treatment with cancer drugs will increase by 58-81% between 2015 and 2045.
-Many patients receive cancer drugs which are aimed at curing their cancer.
-In situations where a patient’s cancer is not considered curable, it is treated as a chronic disease, with patients often remaining on treatment with cancer drugs for several years.
-Advances in new technologies are producing targeted therapies for specific cancers and the number of drugs being approved for use is growing steadily.
+Approximately 33,000 patients receive active treatment with cancer medicines each year.
+It is estimated that the number of patients receiving active treatment with cancer medicines will increase by 58-81% between 2015 and 2045.
+Many patients receive cancer medicines which are aimed at curing their cancer.
+In situations where a patient’s cancer is not considered curable, it is treated as a chronic disease, with patients often remaining on treatment with cancer medicines for several years.
+Advances in new technologies have resulted in the availability of cancer medicines such as immunotherapy and targeted therapy for specific cancers.
+The number of these medicines approved for use is growing steadily.

 Where is cancer drug treatment provided?